akrodger/brams-math-methods/README.md

 This function takes a set of (x, y) data points and forms a polynomial with them of a specified degree.
 It makes use of the linear algebra operations defined in the library to do this.
 Read the header file for more information.

-The intrpolate() and meanInterpolate() functions are considered UNSTABLE!
-Seems not to work very well for polynomials of degree hgiher than about 10.
-There is an in-depth analysis of the github page's "Issues" section.
+The lagrangeIntrpolate() and meanInterpolate() functions are now considered stable!
+There is an analysis of this on my issues page.
+Turns out that there are only so many things we can do with double percision floating point numbers.

 More is planned to be written once I have completed a QR factorization implementation.